When you have bad credit, taking out a loan means spending some extra cash on interest. But does it have to be that way?

 A high accreditation on the BBB will help identify legitimate businesses, while bad reviews (or no accreditation) can signal dangerous lenders.
 James Sinclair, a manager at Trade Financial Global warns potential borrowers that they need to do their research or pay the price.

 “In relation to spotting a dangerous lender, look at the clauses they add to an agreement,” Sinclair suggested.
 “Especially in relation to a missed payment—what will the effect be?
 What is the penalty?
 Understand the downside risk.
 It is important to understand the documents you are signing.”

 The bottom line: you have options.

-No matter how bad your credit, nor how dire your need for fast cash, you don’t need to settle for a predatory payday loan.
+No matter how bad your credit, nor how dire your need for fast cash, you should try to avoid predatory payday loans.
 There are other options out there for you, as well as ways you can improve your credit over time.